charlesll/gcvspline/README.md

 Note that the conda install only works for linux 64 at this time

+If the installation fails and this seems related to a problem with FORTRAN compilation, please check the status of your FORTRAN compiler.

+The fastest way will be to upload any fortran code and try building it.

+OSX Sierra and High Sierra may run into problems with the assembler in some case, fixed by adding the line

+export PATH="/usr/bin/$PATH"

+in your .bash_profile file.

 ## Documentation

 Documentation is provided at [![](https://img.shields.io/badge/docs-stable-blue.svg)](https://charlesll.github.io/gcvspline/)